perltidy/perltidy/README.md

 Documentation can be found at the web site [at GitHub](https://perltidy.github.io/perltidy/) or [at Sourceforge](http://perltidy.sourceforge.net)

-A copy of the web site in contained in the docs folder of the distribution.
+A copy of the web site is contained in the docs folder of the distribution.